Is TSA PreCheck Worth It?

 How much does TSA PreCheck cost?

 An exciting fact about the TSA PreCheck enrollment fee is that it can be reimbursed by certain travel credit cards.
 Some travel credit cards my also include other useful benefits like airport lounge access.
-One card that does offer a reimbursement for the TSA PreCheck application fee is the Chase Sapphire Reserve® Credit Card.
+One card that does offer a reimbursement for the TSA PreCheck application fee is the Chase Sapphire Reserve® Credit Card for an annual fee.

 Benefits that can make TSA PreCheck right for you